-Only one man who was murdered on the trail, Ephraim Brown, lies in a grave with a known location.
-Missourian Ephraim Brown, a leading figure on a wagon train bound for California, was killed near South Pass in 1857 in what appears to have been a bitter family dispute.
+Only one man was murdered on the trail.
+Ephraim Brown lies in a grave with a known location.
+From Missouri, Brown, a leading figure on a wagon train bound for California, was killed near South Pass, Wyoming in 1857 in what appears to have been a bitter family dispute.

 However, violence was not limited to murder.

 In 1849 while a wagon company was traveling to Utah, William Appleby described an event when the driver of Sayres wagon got into a dispute with Mrs. Sayres.
 When her husband, Edward Sayres, was absent, an argument between the driver and Mrs. Sayres erupted regarding driving the team.
 As the debate became more heated, the driver called the woman some base and vile epithets, causing her to retaliate by using her whip on him.
 He then struck her and blacked one of her eyes.

 In an 1848 company, Oliver Huntington recorded a spousal whipping:

 “We were then 380½ miles from Winter Quarters… All the camps had got along well and with few accidents.
 Three had been run over in our camp, and one wagon turned over, which was brother Gates.
 He blamed his women severely for it, and what mortified him worse than all, it disclosed a bottle of wine; before unknown.
 The wagon turned square bottom side up, no one in it.
 That night he quarreled with his wife and whipped her.
 The guard about 11 o’clock saw it, and when the hour came to cry, he loudly cried 11 o’clock, all is well, and Gates is quarreling with his wife like hell.”